jadecobra/python_tdd_exercises/source/exception handling.rst

   Since the function returns ``succeeded`` it ignores the return statement below it.

-  We can add a clause to force it to ignore the other return statements and only return what we want
+  I can add a clause to force it to ignore the other return statements and only return what I want

 * add a ``finally`` clause to the ``try...except...else`` block